Vicevini/vicevini/README.md

 ### About me
 ___

-- I'm a Software Developer and Data Scientist enthusiast.</u><br>
+- I'm a Software Engineer and Data Scientist enthusiast.</u><br>
-- I'm from Brazil, living in Sao Paulo. `GMT-3`
+- I'm from Brazil, living in São Paulo. `GMT-3`

 ### ⚡ Quick Facts About Me
 ___

 - **💻 Work**

-  - 👨🏻‍💻 Currently working as Software Developer at @finanzero.
+  - 👨🏻‍💻 Currently working as Software Engineer at @finanzero.

 - **🙋‍♂️ Personal**